3manuek/3manuek.github.io/resume.md

 ## Bio

-Since early years in my professional career, Databases and Open Source had both a considerable predominance at work, and it eventually they turned into my specialization over other IT techonologies and areas.
-As any other IT components, Open Source Databases, are not isolated from the inherent and forced evolution of the technology stacks and, as a DB professional, my main concern was to not split the database component from the whole archicture as it used to be an odd piece due to its complexity.
-That is, mostly, the reason of my profile being mutated during the last years and positions, converging into a Database Reliability Engineer with consistent knowledge of architecture and infrastructure - emphatically IaaC (Infra as a Code) - , manipulating databases as any other component through CD/CI and following the most modern HA concepts.
-Not mentioned, at least directly, I managed to support and implement full architectures on bare metal premises and major cloud providers (being OnGres, Google Cloud partner), both in virtualized environements as dedicated hosting.
+Since early years in my professional career, Databases and Open Source had both a considerable predominance at work, and it eventually they turned into my specialization over other IT technologies and areas.
+As any other IT components, Open Source Databases, are not isolated from the inherent and forced evolution of the technology stacks and, as a DB professional, my main concern was to not split the database component from the whole architecture as it used to be an odd piece due to its complexity.
+That is, mostly, the reason of my profile being mutated during the last years and positions, converging into a Database Reliability Engineer with consistent knowledge of architecture and infrastructure - emphatically IaaC (Infra as a Code), manipulating databases as any other component through CD/CI and following the most modern HA concepts.
+Not mentioned, at least directly, I managed to support and implement full architectures on bare metal premises and major cloud providers (being OnGres, Google Cloud partner), both in virtualized environments as dedicated hosting.

 Even tho relational databases are frequently mentioned in this resume (MySQL and Postgres respectively, among others), I do not circumscribe around these exclusively, as nowadays all different engines (KV, FTS, analytics/columnar store)